KrownWealth/team-ehr/README.md

 ### Identify Pain Point

-Healthcare facilities across Nigeria and Sub-Saharan Africa faces a critical digitization crisis.
-98% of Nigerian clinics still rely on paper-based patient records, leading to:
+Healthcare facilities across Nigeria and Sub-Saharan Africa faces a critical digitization crisis, where 98% of clinics still rely on paper-based patient records, leading to:

 - 30-40% of patient files lost or misfiled annually